Small business team in a Washington State office reviewing level-funded health insurance plan options

 Independent TPAs with Stop-Loss Carriers

 Some Washington employers work with an independent TPA paired with a stop-loss carrier such as Sun Life, Symetra, or Voya Financial.
 This arrangement gives the most flexibility in plan design and potentially the most competitive stop-loss pricing, but it requires a broker who can assemble and manage the moving parts.
 This is a specialty that WHIA handles for Washington clients regularly.
+Because WHIA is appointed with every health insurance carrier in Washington State, we can run quotes across all of these arrangements and present the top options in a simplified comparison rather than leaving you to evaluate them independently.

 How Much Can Washington Employers Actually Save?